deisygysi/EVOP_2019/docs/03_Inference.md

 ![](figure-html/unnamed-chunk-56-1.png)<!-- -->

 ### Testing normality
 Tests for normality are mainly used to check if a particular **variable follows a Normal distribution**.
 It is useful mainly because the **parametric tests require normality**.
+Parametric tests assumes that there are a set of parameters that can describe the variable, it means, the variable has a known distribution.

-A good test is the Shapiro Wilks test, on R can be used by the function `shapiro.test()`.
+A good test is the Shapiro Wilks test, on `R` can be used by the function `shapiro.test()`.

 **Hypothesis:**